ledm/bgc-val-public/README.md

 ## Global Section

-The `[Global]` section of the `runconfig.ini` file contains the global flags and the default settings for each field.
+The `[Global]` section of the configuration file file contains the global flags and the default settings for each field.
 For instance, the model calendar, defined in `model_cal` is unlikely to differ between analyses, so it can safely be set as a default value the `[Global]` section and ommited elsewhere.